-Once disclosure under the PSCTA is complete and the information is publicly available, public sector bodies are required to keep their disclosures available through their web page for five (5) years from the date they were initially required to be disclosed.
+Once disclosure under the PSCTA is complete and the information is publicly available, public sector bodies are required to keep their disclosures (including any Nil Reports) available through their web page for five (5) years from the date they were initially required to be disclosed.
+Once data has been posted publicly for a period of 5 years, it should be removed.
+Any data that has been publicly posted for longer than five years will not be accepted by the validator and will result in an error.